eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	computer programs.
 + Non-structured programming (contrast: Structured programming)
 + Parallel computing (compare: concurrent programming)
+	\cite{WikipediaContributors2017n} -- Parallel computing is defined
+	as the simultaneous execution of processes or calculations/computation on a computer.
+	It is defined at the following levels of abstraction: bit-level parallelism, instruction-level parallelism, data parallelism,
+		and task parallelism.
 + Probabilistic programming language \cite{WikipediaContributors2017o}
 	-- For describing probabilistic models (i.e., probabilistic relational models, PRMs) and performing inference (i.e.,